 For more than 45 years, West Bay has helped thousands of recent immigrants and low-income U.S. citizens.
 The organization continues to provide culturally-sensitive academic, social, health, and economic sustainability services to newly arrived immigrant youth, their families, and seniors in the SoMA community of San Francisco and the greater Bay Area.
 Starting in the summer of 2014, West Bay began a new path toward an intensive focus on college preparation for its youth programs.
 Under Executive Director Vivian Araullo, West Bay has split the afterschool youth program into two: The Afterschool Academic & Values Enrichment Program for our grades K-7 students and the College Preparatory Program for our grades 8-12 students.
 In the summer, our Summer by the “West” Bay Program includes all of our students grades K-12.

-- Archimedes Dayan (President), Registered nurse at Kaiser Permanente
+- Archimedes Dayan (Board Member), Registered nurse at Kaiser Permanente

 Vivian Araullo (Non-Voting): Executive Director of West Bay